DuffsDevice/tiny-parser/README.md

 ```

 While this parsing result has all necessary information, it also contains unnecessary information.
-tiny-parser allows you to **post-process intermediate parsing results** to enable the pretty datastructure of your choice.
+To improve this, tiny-parser allows you to **post-process intermediate parsing results** to enable the pretty datastructure of your choice.
 Whether its custom classes, dictionaries, lists... you name it.

 Since JSON is primarily a data-description language, why shouldn't we immediately return the content as python datastructure!?